ajitagupta/book-library-crud-api/README.md

 ![Config Server](https://i.ibb.co/NjSLxxH/config-server.webp "Config Server")

-To simulate the real world, we separate databases with respect to a user's profile inside `application-dev.properties` and `application-qa.properties`, place and link them to GitHub (or *Cloud*, which is where Spring Cloud comes from), using `spring.cloud.config.server.git.uri=https://github.com/ajitagupta/book-library-crud-api`.
+To simulate the real world, we separate databases with respect to a user's profile inside `application-dev.properties` and `application-qa.properties`, place and link them to GitHub (or *Cloud*, which is where the name Spring Cloud comes from), using `spring.cloud.config.server.git.uri=https://github.com/ajitagupta/book-library-crud-api`.

 We add database dependencies inside `pom.xml`.